A two-level distributed algorithm for nonconvex constrained optimization: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{sec:literature}, we review the literature and summarize two conditions that are crucial to the convergence of ADMM, which are essentially contradicting to Properties 1 and 2.
 In Section \ref{sec:Reformulation}, we propose our new reformulation and a two-level algorithm for solving problem \eqref{formulation: generic} in a distributed way.
 In Section \ref{section: Convergence}, we provide the global convergence as well as the iteration complexity result, and show our scheme can be applied to more complicated multi-block problems.
-Then in Section \ref{section: Local}, we show the local convergence result under standard second order assumptions on the problem data.
-Finally, we present computational results in Section \ref{section: Examples} and conclude this paper in Section \ref{section: Conclusion}.
+Then in Section \ref{section: Local}, we show the local convergence result under standard second-order assumptions.
+Finally, we present computational results in Section \ref{section: Examples} and conclude in Section \ref{section: Conclusion}.